APA In-Text Rules

 Et al. formatting checklist

-• Keep a period after al., not after et.
+• Use a period after al., not after et.

 • Do not italicize et al. in normal APA prose.

-• Use it in the in-text citation, not the reference entry.
+• Use et al. in the in-text citation, not the reference entry.

 FAQ